-a) As a condition of accreditation or program pre-approval, all continuing legal education providers must submit an attendance list of New Mexico attorneys and judges who attended the program, the number of hours earned by each, attorney bar number and required credit filing fees within 30 days of the program occurrence.

-- b) Credits reported must be submitted as an Excel spreadsheet formatted as defined here and be accompanied by one payment by check or credit card for the full filing fee. - c) Attorneys seeking live credit for a non-pre-approved course may apply for credit by first selecting Contact Us to Report Credits from their Member Dashboard.
+- As a condition of accreditation or program pre-approval, all continuing legal education providers must submit an attendance list of New Mexico attorneys and judges who attended the program, the number of hours earned by each, attorney bar number and required credit filing fees within 30 days of the program occurrence. - b) Credits reported must be submitted as an Excel spreadsheet formatted as defined here through the provider portal on the State Bar website and be accompanied by one payment by credit card/ACH for the full filing fee. - c) Attorneys seeking live credit for a non-pre-approved course may apply for credit by first selecting Contact Us to Report Credits from their Member Dashboard.